AASanusi/music-playlist/README.md

 ## User Experience (UX)

 ### Aim
-The aim of this application is to provide the users with a music playlist that can be viewed and updated.
+The aim of this application is to provide users with a Music Playlist that can be viewed and updated.

 ### Target Audience
 This was created for all music lovers who would like to discover new songs and contribute to the playlist for others to access.